A History of the Minstrels of Wine

 House Vitium represented viticultural technologists.
 By far the largest House for much of antiquity, House Vitium ultimately broke apart in 1115 AD due to internal schisms.
 Most members formed a new grouping, House Cistercian, while the remainder joined House Archivist or formed new Houses.
 A few of these splinter Houses, such as House Aratrum (representing manufacturers of ploughs) and House Zizania (whose members were inclined to mysticism and named themselves after common vineyard weeds), enjoyed temporary prominence but all were dissolved or absorbed by other Houses within a few years.

-House Olivam represented olive growers.
+House Olivam represented The Institute's olive growers.
 Many landowners cultivated both grapes and olives, some deriving the greater part of their revenue from the latter.
 The House was absorbed into House Vitium following the relocation of the Minstrels to Athens in 399 BC.

 House Pythia represented supplicants to The Pythia, better known in the modern era as the Oracle of Delphi.
 The House’s importance derived from the founding role played by The Pythia in the establishment of the Institute itself.
 House Pythia was absorbed into House Helios in 79 AD at the time of the Minstrels’ move from Athens to Rome.

 House Helios, also known as House Apollo, represented followers of Helios, Apollo and students of astronomy, and had its roots in the worship of Helios by the Achaemenid Persians.
 Its members studied the effect of solar and lunar movements on the agricultural cycle.
-It was an important House throughout classical times, serving as the inspiration for Aristippus of Cyrene’s House Hedonist and later sending scholars to Rome to aid Pliny the Elder in the creation of his Naturalis Historia.
+It was an important House throughout classical times, serving as the inspiration for Aristippus of Cyrene’s House Hedonist and later sending scholars to Rome to aid Pliny the Elder in his writing of the Naturalis Historia.
 Membership of House Helios slowly declined during the early medieval period, particularly towards the end of the Minstrels’ residence in Constantinople.
 The House was finally absorbed into House Archivist in 1182 AD, a few years after the Minstrels’ move to Venice.

 Relocation to Athens